AlvaroGI/buffering-1GnB/README.md

-# 1GnB
+# Entanglement buffering with multiple quantum memories

-Simulation of a 1GnB entanglement buffer
+Simulation of a 1GnB entanglement buffer.